 Anime & Manga

-- The Poké Ball design is absolutely everywhere in the Pokémon anime.
-Team Rocket's big red R gets a lot of play too, particularly in the anime.
+- Team Rocket's big red R gets a lot of play too.

 - In Naruto, pretty much every single character is wearing the symbol of their respective villages due to the fact that they are the equivalent of soldiers.
 Even the ones who have been exiled or gone permanently AWOL wear defaced ones.